Skip to main content

 kubectl apply -f <configmap.yaml>

-Specify <configmap.yaml> is the name of the yaml file with the manifest for ConfigMap that you created in step 1.
+Specify <configmap.yaml> is the name of the yaml file containing the manifest for ConfigMap that you created in step 1.

 args: